aisyahrostam/SoftwareQualityCA/CodeReview.md

 5. Constructive feedback
 When reviewing codes, make sure to provide encouraging and valuable comments on how to improve the quality of the code.
 Avoid giving harsh and critical feedback.

+Conclusion
+Based on the topics discussed above, we can conclude that Code Review is an established and crucial practice in the coding community.
+It helps developers expand and exchange knowledge with each other.
+Code review also allows teams to adopt practices that are benefical and time-efficient.
+The process trains developers, especially junior developers, to have an attentive and critical eye when coding.
+By eliminating as many errors as possible early on during the development stage, organisations may be able to significantly reduce future expenses and customer issues once the product is released.